 As permitted under Delaware law, we have agreements whereby we indemnify our officers and directors for certain events or occurrences while the officer or director is, or was, serving at our request in such capacity.
 In addition, from time to time we may enter into indemnification agreements with certain of our employees so that such employees will agree to serve as directors or officers of our foreign subsidiaries.
 The term of the indemnification period is for the officer's or director's lifetime.
 The maximum potential amount of future payments we could be required to make under these indemnification agreements is unlimited; however, we have a director and officer insurance policy that limits our exposure and enables us to recover a portion of any future amounts paid.
 As a result of the insurance policy coverage, we believe the estimated fair value of these indemnification agreements is minimal.
-We had no material liabilities recorded for these agreements as of December 31, 2019 or 2020.
+We had no material liabilities recorded for these agreements as of December 31, 2020 or 2021.

-In connection with the Rackspace Acquisition, an affiliate of Apollo and Searchlight Capital Partners L.P ("Searchlight") (the "Affiliated Service Providers") each entered into a management consulting agreement with Rackspace Technology, Inc. (the "Apollo/Searchlight Management Consulting Agreement") relating to the provision of certain management consulting and advisory services following the consummation of the Rackspace Acquisition.
-In addition, on November 3, 2016, an affiliate of Apollo entered into a transaction fee agreement (the "Transaction Fee Agreement") with Rackspace Technology, Inc. relating to the provision of certain preparation services in support of the Rackspace Acquisition.
+In connection with the Rackspace Acquisition, an affiliate of Apollo and Searchlight each entered into a management consulting agreement with Rackspace Technology Global relating to the provision of certain management consulting and advisory services following the consummation of the Rackspace Acquisition.
+In addition, on November 3, 2016, an affiliate of Apollo entered into a transaction fee agreement with Rackspace Technology Global relating to the provision of certain preparation services in support of the Rackspace Acquisition.

-On November 15, 2017, in connection with the Datapipe acquisition, ABRY Partners, LLC and ABRY Partners II, LLC (collectively, "ABRY") entered into a management consulting agreement (the "ABRY Management Consulting Agreement") with Rackspace Technology, Inc. relating to the provision of certain management consulting and advisory services.
+On November 15, 2017, in connection with the Datapipe acquisition, ABRY entered into a management consulting agreement with Rackspace Technology Global relating to the provision of certain management consulting and advisory services.

 Under the terms of the Transaction Fee Agreement, the Apollo/Searchlight Management Consulting Agreement and the ABRY Management Consulting Agreement, the company has obligations to indemnify affiliates and representatives of Apollo, Searchlight and ABRY, as applicable, for any losses or liabilities that they may incur as a result of their provision of services under those agreements (unless the losses or liabilities have resulted from the willful misconduct of the person seeking indemnification).
-We had no liabilities recorded for these agreements as of December 31, 2019 or 2020.
+We had no liabilities recorded for these agreements as of December 31, 2020 or 2021.